OfficeDev/Office-Add-in-samples/Samples/outlook-verify-sensitivity-label/README.md

 ## Applies to

 - Outlook on Windows starting in Version 2304 (Build 16327.20248)
-- Outlook on Mac starting in Version 16.71.312.0 (preview)
+- Outlook on Mac starting in Version 16.77.816.0
 - Outlook on the web (modern)

 ## Prerequisites